 But credits aren’t the only benefit up for grabs:

-- Earn 75,000 Marriott Bonvoy bonus points after you use your new card to make $3,000 in purchases within the first 3 months.
-Plus, earn up to $200 in statement credits for eligible purchases at U.S. Restaurants within the first 6 months of card membership.
+- Earn 75,000 Marriott Bonvoy bonus points after you use your new card to make $3,000 in purchases within the first three months.

 - Earn 6 points per dollar on eligible purchases at hotels participating in Marriott Bonvoy

 - Earn 3 points per dollar on dining at U.S. restaurants (takeout and delivery included)